SimCity 3000: Expanded edition

-Premade cities are also available, including (London and Liverpool for the UK), Berlin (with the Berlin Wall), Madison, Madrid, Moscow and Seoul.
+Premade cities are also available, including London and Liverpool for the UK, Berlin (with the Berlin Wall), Madison, Madrid, Moscow and Seoul.
 The game also includes city terrains based on the geography of real cities, including Hong Kong and Chicago.
 At the time of the game's release, EA launched a website for Simcity 3000 Unlimited which allowed users to exchange their creations.
-The site, formerly located at www.simcity.com/us/exchange/ (for North American territories), is no longer available and can only be accessed with an archiving tool.SimCity 3000 Unlimited was re-released digitally on GOG.com on July 14, 2016.
+The site, formerly located at www.simcity.com/us/exchange/ (for North American territories), is no longer available and can only be accessed with an archiving tool.SimCity 3000 Unlimited was re-released digitally on GOG.com on July 14, 2016, and later on Steam on March 7, 2024.

+SimCity DS

-SimCity DSSimCity DS is a heavily modified version of SimCity 3000 for the Nintendo DS released in Japan on February 22, 2007, North America on June 19, 2007, and Europe on June 22, 2007.
+SimCity DS is a heavily modified version of SimCity 3000 for the Nintendo DS released in Japan on February 22, 2007, North America on June 19, 2007, and Europe on June 22, 2007.
 The game inherits SC3K's graphics, but makes use of the handheld's dual screens to display additional interfaces.
 Console-specific features are also included, such as the use of the console's integrated microphone, which is used to blow out fires, and the touchscreen, which is used to control the interface.
 The game also features a "Save the City" mode, in which the player must help one of several cities recover from a disaster and reach a specific target to succeed.

+Linux

+Loki Entertainment released SimCity 3000 Deutschland, SimCity 3000 Unlimited, and SimCity 3000 World Edition for Linux.

 iPhone and iPod Touch

 A version of SimCity 3000, known as SimCity for iPhone, was released in 2008 for the iPhone and iPod Touch.
-Unlike SimCity DS, this version is a port of the original game, modified to use the touchscreen user interface.
-The iPhone version is missing many features, however, including inter-city relations or multiple road types.
-It was removed from the App Store in 2011.